abstrask/techblog/content/posts/no-mouse-wifi-after-reboot-ubuntu.md

 tags: ["Ubuntu", "Linux"]
 ---

 I rebooted my functioning laptop, running Ubuntu 24.04 LTS, Thursday night.
-When it booted again, it had no detected mouse/trackpad, Wi-Fi, ethernet, Bluetooth or soundcard - pretty much all peripherals.
+When it booted again, it had no detected mouse/trackpad, Wi-Fi, ethernet, Bluetooth or soundcard.

-Several reboots and power cycles didn’t make any difference.
 Fairly limiting experience.
 Do not recommend.

 <!--more-->

+Several reboots and power cycles didn’t make any difference.

 ## Failed attempts at rolling back kernel